r-mahoney/Obsidian-LLM-Plugin/README.md

 -   No GPT4All models will be displayed in the Widget, FAB, or Modal settings unless you have them downloaded locally
 -   In order for the plugin to have access to the GPT4All client, you must have the API Server enabled from the GPT4All settings

-We currenlty have local doc functionality working for GPT4All models which allows users to add their Obsidian Vault to the GPT4All client and allow
+We currently have local doc functionality working for GPT4All models which allows users to add their Obsidian Vault to the GPT4All client and allows for chatting with models about local notes.

 **OpenAI**